Text-to-3D Model Locally: No API Key, No Cloud, No Cost

 bpy.ops.export_scene.obj(filepath="./output/armchair_optimized.obj")

-- Shap-E excels at furniture, vehicles, food, and common objects
+• Best for furniture, vehicles, food, common objects

-- Complex articulated characters (humans, animals) are rough — use it as a base mesh
+• Complex characters are rough; use as base mesh